hisunnymay/community/docs/reference/annotations/confirmation.md

 | Is type of               | SV, MV, frame                                | x is y                                          |
 | Congruent                | MV                                           | x and y are bijection                           |

-For further information of interacting, see [Type](https://framely.github.io/404.html).
+For further information, see [Type](https://www.framely.ai/guide/concepts.html#type-systems).